 Two things transpired causing this recipe to happen in my life.
 Firstly, I went to the Spotted Pig when I was in NYC recently and their shoestring fries with rosemary and garlic blew me away.
 Secondly, I went shopping with my friend Shanna from PineappleandCoconut.com while in Vegas for Uncork’d and we stumbled upon these purple sweet potatoes.
 I had never tasted or seen them before so just had to buy them.
-I knew I was with a foodie kindred spirit when she didnt flinch at me buying poatatoes to transport half way round the world.
+I knew I was with a foodie kindred spirit when she didn’t flinch at me buying potatoes to transport halfway around the world.

 I’m a fan of vegetable fries, crisps or chips.
-In fact these zucchini shoestring fries are right up there amongst my favourite food.
+In fact, these zucchini shoestring fries are right up there among my favourite food.
 Not at all healthy, but superb for a special treat.
 The rosemary sizzles in the oil as they fry and the garlic imparts a subtle flavour.
 You could eat the garlic crisps but I found them a little too bitter.

 There is no recipe here because this is just sweet potatoes cut into the thinnest julienne and fried with rosemary and garlic.
-I used a mandolin to cut ribbons and then sliced these to make the chips.
-If you know of an easier way please leve a comment below.
-I initially tried to use my new spiriliser like I had done with this sweet potato noodle recipe, but the purple variety were too narrow and I didn’t get nice curls.
+I used a mandolin to cut ribbons and then sliced them to make the chips.
+If you know of an easier way please leave a comment below.
+I initially tried to use my new spiralizer as I had done with this sweet potato noodle recipe, but the purple variety was too narrow and I didn’t get nice curls.